netinvent/node_exporter_hosts_up/README.md

 This is a quick and dirty script to check if a host that runs node_exporter can ping other hosts

 The main goal of this script is to check VPN peer reachability from the host.

+## Why

 Host reachability checks can be used for Wireguard / IPSec / OpenVPN / GRE / VxLan tunnels, routing checks or general internet availability.

+So why not simply use `blackbox_exporter` ?
+Because this can be installed quickly on almost any host supporting `node_exporter` and doesn't need another open port to query.

 ## Grafana example